steffichoi/e-cal/README.md

 - view of activity details when one item in daily schedule is clicked on
 - daily schedule fragment can change based on date picked in side bar
 - need to implement the same functionality for today tasks in sidebar
-- swipe an item to delete
+- swipe an item to delete, snackbar popup confirming action; allows user to undo action

 NOT IMPLEMENTED
--  a dialogue confirming swipe item deletion pop up
 - to do list in side bar showing to do items for this date ->// add task button present? or click on time slot?